-This is part 2 of a two part post covering ways to improve your local search rankings.
-In part 1 we focused on the big dog Google+ Local.
-In this part we’ll discuss additional ideas that will help you take your local rankings to the next level starting with the concept of local business citations.
+This is part 2 of a two-part post covering ways to improve your SEO and local search rankings.
+In part 1 we focused on the big dog Google.
+In this part, we’ll discuss additional ideas that will help you take your local rankings to the next level starting with the concept of local business citations.

 What is a local business citation anyway?